Catkin92/Endangered/README.md

 # Endangered
-This was a week long project made in a team of four.
+This was a 6 day project made in a team of four.